Tesla Inc (TSLA) USD0.001

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-The shares remained flat in premarket trading.
+The shares were up 2.8% in pre-market trading.

 Our view